bcgov/cas-pipeline/README.md

 ### `make authorize`

-*To be run anytime the CAS team members change, or new namespaces are added*
+_To be run anytime the CAS team members change, or new namespaces are added_

 Loads the list of namespaces from the `.env` file (see [.env-example](), the actual `.env` file is stored in the teams password manager), reads the list of users present in the appropriate GitHub teams (see teams descriptions on GitHub), and create a `RoleBinding` object for each user/namespace pair.

 In order for the `make authorize` to be able to read the members of the teams outlined in the `.env` file, it will need a github token with the `read:org` permission.
 You can generate this token from your github developer settings.
 Create a short lived token & use that token to populate the `gh_token` variable in the `.env` file.
+[NOTE]: Note: To work with GH Enterprise's SSO, you'll need to authorize your token for the org of your team

 This script first deletes the previously created `RoleBinding`s (identified by a label) and recreates them based on the GitHub teams membership, to ensure that previous team members access is revoked.